-In addition, proof of measles and rubella immunizations will be required for certain groups of enrolled students who have increased exposure to these diseases, including students who reside in residence halls, students whose primary and secondary schooling were obtained outside the U.S., and students who are enrolled in dietetics, medical technology, nursing, physical therapy, and any practice, student teaching, or fieldwork involving preschool children, school-age children, or participation in a hospital or health care setting.
+In addition, proof of measles and rubella immunizations will be required for certain groups of enrolled students who have increased exposure to these diseases, including students who reside in residence halls, students whose primary and secondary schooling were obtained outside the U.S., and students who are enrolled in dietetics, medical technology, nursing, physical therapy and any practice, student teaching, or fieldwork involving preschool children, school-age children, or participation in a hospital or health care setting.

-Proof of Hepatitis B immunization is also required of certain students prior to enrollment; these students will be notified of the requirement.
 To avoid delays and disappointment in registration, you must secure, and be prepared to present, proof of immunity as required.
 Necessary immunizations may be obtained from your personal physician or through your county health department.

-Each incoming freshman who will be residing in on-campus housing will be required to return a form indicating that he or she has received information about meningococcal disease and the availability of the vaccine to prevent one from contracting the disease, indicating whether or not he or she has chosen to receive the vaccination.
+Each incoming freshman who will be residing in on-campus housing will be required to return a form indicating that they have received information about meningococcal disease and the availability of the vaccine to prevent one from contracting the disease and whether or not he or she has chosen to receive the vaccination.
+These are not admission requirements, but shall be required of students as conditions of enrollment in CSU.

-Immigration Requirements for Licensure Admissions and Records Lassen Hall Lobby
+Immigration Requirements for Licensure

+Admissions and Records Lassen Hall Lobby